Kenny Ejim

 Kenny Tobechi Ejim (3 December 1994 – 14 February 2022) was a Canadian professional basketball player.

 Playing career

+Ejim began playing basketball in grade 7 having grown up playing soccer before that.
 A power forward, Ejim played professionally in Spain, Canada and Bahrain.

+Personal life

+Ejim's three brothers Ryan, Melvin and Deon as well as his sister Yvonne all played basketball professionally.

 Death

 Ejim died on 14 February 2022, at his apartment in Manama, Bahrain, while playing for Al-Najma of the Bahraini Premier League.
 An investigation ruled out foul play.